reactjs/react.dev/src/content/reference/react/experimental_taintUniqueValue.md

 #### Parameters {/*parameters*/}

-* `errMessage`: The message you want to display if the object gets passed to a Client Component.
-If `value` is passed to a Client Component an Error will be thrown. `errMessage` let's you define the message displayed by this Error.
+* `message`: The message you want to display if `value` is passed to a Client Component.
+This message will be displayed as a part of the Error that will be thrown if `value` is passed to a Client Component.

 * `lifetime`: Any object that indicates how long `value` should be tainted. `value` will be blocked from being sent to any Client Component while this object still exists.
 For example, passing `globalThis` blocks the value for the lifetime of an app. `lifetime` is typically an object whose properties contains `value`.